Building A Moat-Worthy REIT Portfolio For Mom

 When you think about it, REITs are much easier to understand than traditional stocks.
 There is simply three ways to invest in commercial real estate: (1) Equity REITs (own buildings), (2) Commercial Mortgage REITs (lend money on buildings), and (3) Commercial Real Estate Companies (broker/consult for building owners).

-We are planning to include Commercial Real Estate Companies - like Jones LaSalle (NYSE:JLL) and CB Richard Ellis (CBE) - in our research in 2017.
+We are planning to include Commercial Real Estate Companies - like Jones LaSalle (NYSE:JLL) and CB Richard Ellis (NYSE:CBG) - in our research in 2017.
 However, we believe that this sector is not recommended for mom, since there is very little dividend income generated (by these stocks).

-We like Commercial Mortgage REITs like Ladder Commercial (NYSE:LADR) and Blackstone Mortgage (NYSE:BXMT), yet we believe that we should also steer mom clear from these riskier REITs.
+We like Commercial Mortgage REITs like Ladder Capital Corp.
+(NYSE:LADR) and Blackstone Mortgage (NYSE:BXMT), yet we believe that we should also steer mom clear from these riskier REITs.
 We would prefer to see mom owning around 10% to 20% in REIT preferreds than to risk capital on the more volatile mREITs.

 Within our newsletter, Forbes Real Estate Investor, we have already vetted the REITs that provide the overall best quality ratings.
-We refer to these blue chip REITs as SWANs, that stands for "sleeping well at night".
+We refer to these blue chip REITs as SWANs, that stands for "sleeping well at night."

 These 25 REITs are able to withstand the "relentless onslaught of competition for long stretches, and these are the wealth-compounding machines that we want to find and own" (Why Moats Matter).